harleydutton/tabula-rasa/section-mush/Social.md

-[[naming decisions]] thinking about renaming this heart or presence
+[[naming decisions]] thinking about renaming this "heart" or "presence"